The story of a remarkable cockatiel travelling 20,000 km as cargo

-The house is empty, our life packed into a shipping container by a removal squad quick as a flash.
-We had booked a local motel, three of us and Rocky, in the hope of a comfortable night before the long drive north to the airport.
+The house is empty, our life packed into a shipping container quick as a flash by a removal squad.
+We had booked a local motel, three of us and Rocky, in the hope of a comfortable night before the long drive north to Auckland airport.
 But with Rocky worryingly ill over the weekend, I’m staying here with him in familiar surroundings while my husband and daughter crash out in the motel.

 I put the oil heater on in the bedroom and sleep on an air bed covered with old linen I will throw away tomorrow.
 This last night is special.
 I know it might be the last peaceful moments I have with Rocky before the long flight to England and the possibility he won’t survive.
 Continue reading

 Marine conservationists claim that dolphin hunters may be dumping slaughtered calves and juveniles at sea to avoid quota counts

 Young Risso’s dolphin washed up on rocks in Taiji

 Sea Shepherd Conservation Society’s Cove Guardians are on the ground in Taiji, documenting the dolphin hunt season from September through March.
 Operation Henkaku is reporting the drive hunts to the world through live stream, press releases and social media.

 This season, Cove Guardians have documented small boats covered by tarpaulin leaving Taiji cove after the slaughter of Risso’s dolphin pods.
 Continue reading